quattor/quattor.github.com/_development/coding_style.md

  CAF::Process->new (["ls", "-l"], log => $self)->run();
 ```

-The log option is any CAF::Logger object, for instance the component you are writing (`$self`).
+The log option is any `CAF::Logger` object, for instance the component you are writing (`$self`).

 Sometimes you pass confidential data to your commands.
-For instance, an encrypted password to usermod.
+For instance, an encrypted password to `usermod`.
 In this cases, you don't want your command logged.
-Just don't pass any log argument to CAF::Process::new:
+Just don't pass any log argument to `CAF::Process::new`:

 See [Quattor documentation][quattor_rtd_documentation] for examples covering
 the most common use cases.